Definition of Eulogy

 Sleep rare tragedian Shakespeare, sleep alone,

 That unto us and others it may be

-Basse has dedicated this eulogy to Shakespeare after 25 years of his death, and suggested that his grave should have been next to Spenser, Chaucer and Beaumont in Westminster Abbey.
+Basse has dedicated this eulogy to William Shakespeare 25 years after his death.
+He suggests that his grave should have been next to Spenser, Chaucer, and Beaumont in Westminster Abbey.

 Still glides the Stream, and shall for ever glide;